st12z/Traffic-Sign-Detection/README.md

 Upon running `main.py`, a graphical user interface (GUI) will be launched where users can interact with the application.
 The GUI provides the following functionalities:
 - **Upload Photo:** Users can upload their own images containing traffic signs.
 - **Classify Traffic Sign:** Once an image is uploaded, users can initiate the classification process to identify the traffic sign present in the image.
-- **View Results:** The application displays the predicted class label along with the confidence score for the detected traffic sign.

 ## Screenshots
 Below are some screenshots showcasing the application interface and functionality: